cancerberoSgx/jsx-alone/IMPLEMENTATION.md

 ## attribute values

+ * boolean values : true sets the attribute name as value, false doesn't se any value
- * in html implementation  values for functions needs to be escaped (replace `"` with `&amp;`)
+ * in string implementation attribute values needs to replace `"` with `&amp;`
- * in dom implementation all attribute values are not processed/encoded at all
+ * in dom implementation function attributes are not rendered.